hapax/hapax.github.io/assets/simple-physics.md

 ### 4.2.
 Collisions <a id="sec-4-2" name="sec-4-2"></a>

-Our first goal is to determine the step length $\ell$.
+Collisions occur when objects (like cars) happen to occupy the same space.

 If a fluid particle comes within a distance $r$ of the pollen, a collision will happen, so to help us keep track of possible collisions we draw a *collision cylinder* of cross-section $\sigma = \pi r^2$